casper-network/docs-archive/dapp-dev-guide/tutorials/multi-sig/client.rst

    npm run start:atomic

+**Important**: The client takes some time to run, so please wait until you see a *Deploy result*.

 If the code works, the beginning of the output will look like this:

 .. image:: ../../../assets/tutorials/multisig/output_begin.png
   :alt: An image of the beginning of the keys-manager output.
+|

-The client takes some time to run, so please wait until you see a *Deploy result*.
-You can match the rest of the output against the expected output described in the next section.
+You can match the rest of the output against the expected output described while exploring the client code in the next section.

 Exploring the Client Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~